My academic program

 What will my grades be transferred back as?

 Grades from your exchange program will be transferred back to your Macquarie transcript as Satisfactory or Fail only.
-These grades are determined by the host university’s grading scale.
+A pass grade is determined by the host university’s grading scale.

 Contacts for credit